FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 Subscriptions are created independently from node installation.
 The result of the install-node RPC relates only to node installation, and that RPC will only invoke the telemetry stream subscription process.

 Subscriptions are created in the gNMI southbound plugin using the Subscribe RPC from the gNMI service defined in the proto3 file.
 The gNMI southbound plugin can subscribe to wildcarded paths as well as multiple paths at once.
-It only supports the `STREAM` subscription mode and `ON_CHANGE` stream mode.
+It supports only the `STREAM` subscription mode with `SAMPLE`, `ON_CHANGE` and `TARGET_DEFINED` stream mode.

 If a time range is specified, it is part of the Subscribe request.
 If the device does not support time ranges on its server side, the gNMI southbound plugin can handle them.
 Note that if the timestamp of the received message is outside of the specified time range, the message is not saved to the database or published to the Kafka topic.